 Terracotta clay is easy to sculpt into all sorts of shapes.
 Once shaped, it’s heated to 1,000-2,000° F to harden.
 Then, a simple coat of glaze can make terracotta watertight.

-Perhaps one of the most spectacular terracotta creations ever is the famous Terracotta Army.
-Also known as the Terracotta Warriors and Horses, the Terracotta Army is a massive collection of terracotta sculptures that represent the armies of Qin Shi Huang, the first Emperor of China.
-The Terracotta Army was discovered in 1974 by local farmers in China.
-It consists of over 8,000 soldiers, 130 chariots, 520 horses and 150 cavalry horses buried in three large pits.
-This “army” was buried with the emperor around 210 B.C.
-The emperor believed his Terracotta Army would protect him in the afterlife and be a group of people he could continue to rule over.
+Perhaps one of the most spectacular terracotta creations ever is the Terracotta Army.
+This huge group of terracotta sculptures represents the armies of Qin Shi Huang.
+He was the first Emperor of China.
+The sculptures were found in 1974 by Chinese farmers as they dug a well.

+The army includes over 8,000 soldiers.
+There are also 130 chariots, 520 horses, and 150 cavalry horses.
+It was found buried in three large pits.
+The army was buried with the emperor around 210 BCE.
+He believed his Terracotta Army would protect him in the afterlife.
+The emperor also believed it would be a group of people he could continue to rule over.

 It took skilled artists many years to make the Terracotta Army.
-Although many parts of the sculptures were mass-produced in workshops, each piece was finished with intricate facial features, weapons according to rank and bright paint.
+Many parts of the sculptures were mass-produced in workshops.
+However, each piece was finished with detailed facial features and bright paint.
+The life-sized soldiers of the Terracotta Army vary in height, uniform, and hairstyle.
+They each also have weapons according to rank.

 What would you do with a lump of terracotta clay?
 Would you build a soldier to join the Terracotta Army?
 Or perhaps a new flower pot?
 There’s no project too big or small for terracotta!